JelleZijlstra/taxonomy/docs/name.md

 ## Basic data

 - _group_: The group (as determined by the Code) under which the name falls.
-  The code regulates the family group (roughly, superfamilies through subtribes), genus group (genera and subgenera), and species group (species and subspecies).
+  The Code regulates the family group (roughly, superfamilies through subtribes), genus group (genera and subgenera), and species group (species and subspecies).
 Names above the family group are largely unregulated; in this database they are labeled as the _high group_.
-This group also includes unranked taxa interpolated between regulated ranks (for example, the unranked taxon Oryzomyalia between the subfamily Sigmodontinae and its constituent tribes).
+This group also includes unranked taxa interpolated between regulated ranks (for example, the unranked taxon [Oryzomyalia](/t/Oryzomyalia) between the subfamily Sigmodontinae and its constituent tribes).
 - _root name_: The name to be used as a root to form a valid taxon name from this name.
 For high- and genus-group names, this is simply the name.
 For